-The program is interdisciplinary and includes residents from Medicine, Medicine-Pediatrics, Dermatology, Emergency Medicine, Radiation Oncology, Ophthalmology and Neurology.
+The program is interdisciplinary and includes residents from Medicine, Medicine-Pediatrics, Dermatology, Emergency Medicine, and others.

 “The global health track was by far the best part of my residency training.
 It allowed me a great breadth of clinical experiences that I otherwise never would have had.
-Jen and Joe are inspirational because of who they are both as people and as clinicians and its really been an honor to get to know and work with them.
 Residency can be tough, but through opportunities given to me through the global health track (whether a patient, a lecture, or a meeting in Kenya), I was reminded, this is why I went into medicine!”

 –Kimberly Ganster, MD

-Briefly, this track provides an intensive month-long course, career building seminars, bi-weekly online didactics, monthly potluck discussions and resident presentations.
+Briefly, this track provides an intensive month-long course, career building seminars, online didactics, potluck discussions and resident presentations.
 GHE track residents must complete a scholarly project.

 “The Global Health Track provided my first real exposure to service, policy, & advocacy in the global setting.
 These are experiences that are often hard to come by in traditional programs, and the insight I gained will be invaluable in my future work.”